 Accommodation for the Yorkshire Three Peaks Challenge

 Looking for Yorkshire Three Peaks camping?
 Read on!
-We opted to stay for two nights.
-One before and one after.
+We opted to stay for two nights—one before and one after.
 We considered heading home after the walk but decided against it thinking we would be knackered after walking 25 miles and fancied some decent grub and a beer in the pub after.
-We definitely made the right choice.
-Unless you live fairly locally, I wouldn’t recommend driving afterwards.
+We made the right choice.
+Unless you live reasonably locally, I wouldn’t recommend driving afterwards.
 We got tired quickly after stopping and suspect you might be the same.

-We stayed at Holme Farm Campsite in Horton in Ribblesdale, which is on the Yorkshire Three Peaks Challenge route.
-It’s a bit of a rough and ready campsite but it’s absolutely suitable for the job and has a very unique character.
-It’s mega relaxed and even has a little black and white cat wandering around which I found right next to the random tent thing that is the reception.
+We stayed on the Yorkshire Three Peaks Challenge route at Holme Farm Campsite in Horton in Ribblesdale.
+It’s a bit of a rough and ready campsite, but it’s suitable for the job and has a unique character.
+It’s mega relaxed and even has a little black and white cat wandering around, which I found right next to the random tent thing that is the reception.
 It’s like a functioning house wrapped up in a massive black bag!
 Ha!
 You need to see this place to believe it.

-We paid £20 per night which also included electric hook-up.
+We paid £20 per night, which also included an electric hook-up.
 The showers are £1 and give you ten minutes.
-After we’d completed the Yorkshire Three Peaks Challenge I used every single second of those 10 minutes!
+After completing the Yorkshire Three Peaks Challenge, I used every second of those 10 minutes!

-We were located right by the road which was fine overnight but not in the morning.
-There is a road outside the campsite that can be parked on for free and loads of people turned up to start their walk there and made loads of noise while they were at it, waking us about 0530.
+We were right by the road, which was fine overnight but not in the morning.
+There is a road outside the campsite that can be parked on for free, and loads of people turned up to start their walk there and made loads of noise while they were at it, waking us at about 0530.
 I don’t expect this happens every day, but worth noting if you’re arriving in a camper or motorhome because the spots for these vehicles are all located against the same wall.
-If you’re camping in a tent, you’d be down on the field away from the road.
+If camping in a tent, you’d be down on the field, away from the road.

 There are other accommodation solutions, of course.
 A few are listed below for you: